 The site itself

 They had in excess of 40,000 people over the weekend of the 9th and 10th of September.
 The site for the public at the show was enormous.
-Taking those kind of numbers into consideration it had to be.
+Taking those kinds of numbers into consideration it had to be.

 Sadly for us, the walk to the grandstand was all the way over on the opposite side.
 When we got there we then had to queue for quite a long time which I hope will be something they will improve on for next year.
 Luckily though we were allocated our seats and we had a chance for a rest.
-Due to the rain coming in that day the grandstand wasn’t full so we had plenty of room to sit and watch and the view was exceptional, especially as we were right next to the red arrow airplanes.
+Due to the rain coming in that day the grandstand wasn’t full so we had plenty of room to sit and watch and the view was exceptional, especially as we were right next to the red arrow aeroplanes.

 There was another, non-tiered, area with seats for those that had booked them.
 Those with standard entry had a big long section to stand and watch the planes from.
 While I appreciate anyone can see an airshow because the planes are indeed in the sky it was well worth the extra to be able to see the planes on the runway.
 You can see the grandstand and the amazing view of a Boeing 727 flying past below.
 I am such a plane geek and this was a real highlight of the show for me.